robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 xx Google Docs test editing.

 In recent years, several platforms were developed for collaborative writing.
-Google Docs.
+The online editor StackEdit (<https://stackedit.io>) can be used for editing markdown files on a Google Drive (<https://drive.google.com>).
 OwnCloud with Markdown Editor plugin (see section xx).

 ![Online editing on with an ownCloud plugin](fig-owncloud-md-editor.png)<br>
 **Figure xx.** Direct online editing of this manuscript with live preview using the ownCloud Markdown Editor plugin by Robin Appelman.

 ## Document versioning and change control
 Integrated in editing software or cloud server, low overhead of the files diff, git.